 - a) There are procedures for the creation, identification, maintenance, access, amendment, retention and destruction of records. - b) There is a system for the regular audit of records and their content to check for completeness, legibility and accuracy and to resolve any discrepancies found. - c) Written records are legible and indelible.
-Records kept in other formats such as computerised records are stored on a validated system. - d) There is a system for back-up / recovery in the event of loss of computerised records. - e) The establishment keeps a register of the types and quantities of tissues and / or cells that are procured, tested, preserved, processed, stored and distributed or otherwise disposed of, and on the origin and destination of tissues and cells intended for human application. - g) There is a system to ensure records are secure and that donor confidentiality is maintained in accordance with Directions 001/2021. - h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years after the use, expiry date or disposal of tissues and / or cells. - i) The minimum data to ensure traceability from donor to recipient as required by Directions 001/2021 are kept for 30 years after the use, expiry or disposal of tissues and / or cells. - k) There are documented agreements with end users to ensure they record and store the data required by Directions 001/2021.

-- I) The establishment records the acceptance or rejection of tissue and / or cells that it receives and in the case of rejection why this rejection occurred. - m) In the event of termination of activities of the establishment a contingency plan to ensure records of traceability are maintained for 10 or 30 years as required.

-GQ6 A coding and records system facilitates traceability of tissues and / or cells, ensuring a robust audit trail.

-- a) There is a donor identification system which assigns a unique code to each donation and to each of the products associated with it. - b) An audit trail is maintained, which includes details of when the tissues and / or cells were acquired and from where, the uses to which the tissues and / or cells were put, when the tissues and / or cells were transferred elsewhere and to whom. - c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa.
+Records kept in other formats such as computerised records are stored on a validated system. - d) There is a system for back-up / recovery in the event of loss of computerised records.

+- e) The establishment keeps a register of the types and quantities of tissues and / or cells that are procured, tested, preserved, processed, stored and distributed or otherwise disposed of, and on the origin and destination of tissues and cells intended for human application. - g) There is a system to ensure records are secure and that donor confidentiality is maintained in accordance with Directions 001/2021. - h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years after the use, expiry date or disposal of tissues and / or cells. - i) The minimum data to ensure traceability from donor to recipient as required by Directions 001/2021 are kept for 30 years after the use, expiry or disposal of tissues and / or cells. - I) The establishment records the acceptance or rejection of tissue and / or cells that it receives and in the case of rejection why this rejection occurred. - m) In the event of termination of activities of the establishment a contingency plan to ensure records of traceability are maintained for 10 or 30 years as required. - GQ6 A coding and records system facilitates traceability of tissues and / or cells, ensuring a robust audit trail. - b) An audit trail is maintained, which includes details of when the tissues and / or cells were acquired and from where, the uses to which the tissues and / or cells were put, when the tissues and / or cells were transferred elsewhere and to whom. - c) The establishment has procedures to ensure that tissues and / or cells imported, procured, processed, stored, distributed and exported are traceable from donor to recipient and vice versa. - d) The requirements of the Single European Code are adhered to as set out in Directions 001/2021 (Northern Ireland only).